Louan-M/challenge-collecting-data-group4/README.md

 ### How ?

-- Scraping immowebsites using Python librairies (Scrapy, BeautifulSoup, Selenium ...)
+- Scraping "immo websites" using Python librairies (Scrapy, BeautifulSoup, Selenium ...)
 - Create a dataset
 - Save the dataset in a .csv file